ShellShoccar-jpn/tokideli/manual/ptw.info.en.md

 $ seq 1 100 | ptw grep --color=auto 1 | cat
 ```

 However, you are rarely troubled by options like `--color = auto`.
-This is because these options are usually defined by the UNIX shell alias.
+That is because these options are usually defined by the UNIX shell alias.
 And external commands, including `ptw`, cannot recognize the alias definitions.